FerdAngle/NetanMastersYu/README.md

 **Combat zenkai:** Set Transformation Phase to "After TP" | Have a user in the TP User field. <br>
 **Transformation/detransformation loop only:** Set Transformation Phase to "Before TP" | Blank out the TP User field

+**Q:** How do I add forms/slots? <br>
+**A:** Hover your cursor where your form/slot is on your SPLIT screen view of roblox, and press your binded key related to it to save the coordinates of its position.

+**Q:** How do I delete or rename forms/slots? <br> **A:** Right click on the form/slot that is selected in the rectangular field and the options will show.

 **Q:** As a frieza, I remain in form after death, how will I be affected?? <br>
 **A:** 💀🤞 Unfortunately, mastery will just be 2x slower for friezas since they'll need to detransform during the macro process.
 However, I'll try to find a workaround for this in the future (since I MAIN the race)